Programs afunction key with a string value or with an action. Also programs a control key with an action (UNIX only).

 NOTE: Most of the following keywords work under UNIX only.

-Back_Word (UNIX only) Programs key to move the current cursor position left one word.
+(UNIX only) Programs key to move the current cursor position right one character.

-Forward_Character (UNIX only) Programs key to move the current cursor position right one character.
+(UNIX only) Programs key to move the current cursor position right one word.

 UNIX Users: Under UNIX, the default match key is the up caret "^" key when pressed in column 1.